Free no-obligation site survey · Nationwide coverage Contact Us

 Damp Proofing and Exterior Weather Protection FAQs

-How much does damp proofing exterior walls cost in the UK?
+How much does damp proofing exterior walls cost?

-There is no honest fixed price, because cost depends on the cause and scale of the damp, the size and access of the elevation, how much repair is needed before any coating, and the system specified.
-A small patch of failed pointing differs hugely from weatherproofing a full industrial elevation.
-Our free site survey gives you an accurate written quote for your actual building rather than a guessed average.
+There is no honest fixed price, because it turns on the cause and scale of the damp, the size and access of the elevation, how much repair comes before any coating, and the system specified.
+A small patch of failed pointing is a world away from weatherproofing a full industrial elevation.
+Our free survey gives you an accurate written quote for your building, not a guessed average.

 Do I need a survey for damp proofing?

 Yes, and we would not quote without one.
-Damp has several causes, penetrating damp, rising damp and condensation, and each needs a different fix.
-A survey of your exterior identifies how water is actually getting in so the right treatment is specified.
-Treating the wrong cause wastes money and leaves the damp untouched.
-Our exterior damp proofing survey is free and carries no obligation.
+Damp has several causes, penetrating, rising and condensation, and each wants a different fix.
+A survey of the exterior works out how water is actually getting in so the right treatment is specified.
+Treat the wrong cause and you waste money and leave the damp untouched.
+The survey is free and carries no obligation.

 What are the signs of penetrating damp on external walls?

-Penetrating damp usually shows as damp patches that appear or worsen after heavy rain, staining or discolouration on walls, blown or cracked render, salt deposits, and a musty smell indoors.
+It usually shows as damp patches that appear or worsen after heavy rain, staining on walls, blown or cracked render, salt deposits, and a musty smell indoors.
 Outside, look for cracked pointing, porous brickwork, and blocked or leaking gutters soaking the wall.
 If you spot these, a survey can confirm the source before any coating or repair is specified.

 Do you work on live commercial sites?